 Several factors can affect the duration of the final rise.
 For instance, the starter strength and surrounding temperature can play a major role.
 You can either ferment it in the refrigerator or at room temperature, it all depends on your choice.
 It’s tastier when fermented in cold temperature but consumes more time than when it’s in room temperature.
 Room temperature is best if you don’t want the end taste of your bread to be too sour.

-There is no fixed time for the final rise because a lot of factors influences it.
+There is no fixed time for the final rise because a lot of factors influence it.
 My advice is to observe the dough, touch it.
 This procedure is called the finger-like test.

 The finger-like test